Faith Martin: Faith Martin: DI Hillary Greene Series

 Walton is best known for writing a series of detective novels under the pen name Faith Martin.
 They are set in Oxfordshire, with the lead character being CID DI Hillary Greene, who works out of Thames Valley Police headquarters in Kidlington and lives on a narrowboat.
-All of the books in this series have the word 'narrow' in the original title.
+Books 1 through 17 in this series have the word 'narrow' in the original title.

 Whereas Inspector Morse spent his time solving the surprisingly large number of murder cases in the city of Oxford, DI Hillary Greene works in the towns and villages in the north of Oxfordshire, where there are also a large number of such cases.

 The Hillary Greene books were fairly successful when they were first released.
 Then, in 2008, Blackstar Crime republished A Narrow Escape, which was very successful, and was followed by On the Straight and Narrow.
-Subsequently, Joffe Books republished the Hillary Greene series under new titles, which almost all contain the word 'murder'.
+Subsequently, Joffe Books republished the Hillary Greene "Narrow" series under new titles, which almost all contain the word 'murder'.

-The following table shows the original titles and the new titles:
+The following table shows the original titles and the new titles as well as newer books that did not contain the word "narrow" in the title:

 Joyce Cato: non-series and Jenny Starling series

-Under the pen name Joyce Cato, Walton also writes stand-alone detective novels and the Jenny Starling murder mysteries.
+Under the pen name Joyce Cato, Walton also writes standalone detective novels and the Jenny Starling murder mysteries.